struppigel/PortEx/README.md

 ### Welcome to PortEx Alpha

-PortEx is a Java library for static malware analysis of portable executable files.
+PortEx is a Java library for static malware analysis of Portable Executable files.
+Its focus is on PE malformation robustness, and anomaly detection.
 PortEx is written in Java and Scala, but targeted at Java applications.
 Visit the [PortEx project page](http://katjahahn.github.io/PortEx/).